J3rry320/clip-creator-cli/CONTRIBUTING.md

 ## How to Contribute

-Here are the general steps to follow when contributing to markdown-parser-react:
+Here are the general steps to follow when contributing to Clip-Creator CLI:

 1. Fork the repository and create a new branch for your contribution.
 2. Make your changes or improvements in the new branch.